Journal · tools · regulation

 Open the reset kitHow PortalKinetic is positioned

-Landing detail: For ADHD, For autistic users.
+Landing detail: Starting when stuck, Lower-stimulation work.
 Product behavior: Guide.

 Boundaries

-PortalKinetic does not diagnose ADHD, autism, or any condition.
+PortalKinetic offers informational support for clarity and execution.
 Other vendors' trademarks belong to their owners; this article is independent commentary.
 If overwhelm affects safety or daily life, seek qualified human support — not a blog post.